vyctorhff/warmfood/README.md

 # warmfood

-Study only: project to help a small establishment to order food
+Study only: project to help a small establishment to order food.
+A warmfood is servered in a food box.
+Usually peoble eat warmfood at work.

 # Tecnologic